 At the beginning of our summer heat wave, my son, who is our dog's flea detective, would count the number of fleas he found on her each day and some days he would tally 15 fleas!
 This is after I put the usual flea drops on her neck and back too.
 I hated using those drops in the first place and now they were ineffective, so what's the use?

 I started asking friends what they used to help rid their pets of fleas and one friend suggested drizzling garlic oil on the food.
 So I tried it with a some hesitation, not knowing what my dog, Lulu would think of the taste.
 To my surprise, she eagerly ate up all her breakfast.
 The next morning, I did the same thing and again she cleaned her bowl.
 Each day, I asked my son about the flea count and each day it was less and less.
 Lulu has had her breakfast with garlic oil drizzled on top for about 6 weeks and the flea count is down to 1 a day and sometimes none at all.
 And we're at the hottest part of the summer, when the fleas are usually at their worst!
+I'm so grateful to have found something that works and is non-toxic.
+If you decide to give this method a try, get a small jar and mince some garlic, place it in the jar and pour olive oil in the jar (just enough to cover the minced garlic) and refrigerate.
+Then once a day drizzle a little of the oil over the food.
+I would think that the bigger the bread of dog, the more garlic oil necessary.
+I'd love to hear how it works for you so write in with your story.
+Good luck!

 No comments: